andersonopt/website/content/blog/product-release-notes-7-21-20.md

 * Draw a polygon Drawing menu > User drawing tools > polygon icon to mark out the area of the map that you want to analyze.
 *

+## Updated Buildable Area Analysis

+Renamed this feature from geo analysis to buildable area analysis and made some updates to the tool.

+* Updated Form
+* Project geo analysis

-## Save Assets from a KML
+## (Updated) Import KML Data

-We've added additional functionality to make it even easier to save assets from a KML (.kml) file to your projects in AO.
-Quickly save many assets at a time from a KML and map key fields to AO fields for easy data viewing, if desired.
+We've added additional functionality to make it even easier to import a KML/KMZ file and save assets directly to your projects in AO.

+* Bulk import many assets at once
+*

 ## **New Map Layers**